dcacciarelli/robust-regression/README.md

 ## Problem Definition and Methods

-This projects shows how to build a Robust Regression model undertaking a Bayesian approach.
+This project shows how to build a Robust Regression model undertaking a Bayesian approach.
 Models are implemented in <i>Stan</i> and the <i>demo.R</i> file shows how to fit the models and reproduce the results hereby presented.
 Data description can be found in https://link.springer.com/book/10.1007/978-1-84628-480-9.

 A Robust Regression model can be used to build a predictive model when outliers or extreme values are present in the training set.
 To this extent, we select as training set the 1000 observations highlighited in orange (from a debutanizer column dataset), which correspond to the second half of the available data and exhibit some unusual trends.